Compare Bingo Tour as a bingo option with availability, licensing, bonus, payment, and account details reviewed where public evidence is available.

 This is where Bingo Tour stands apart from every other app in this roundup, and it is the section prospective players should read most carefully.
 In late 2023 and early 2024, a federal jury in the Northern District of California returned a verdict against AviaGames in a patent infringement case brought by Skillz Platform Inc. The jury awarded Skillz $42.9 million after finding AviaGames had willfully infringed six claims of US Patent No. 9,649,564.
 The verdict is publicly documented by Bloomberg Law, Law360, PocketGamer.biz, and VentureBeat, among other outlets.

-Separately, Skillz publicly alleged during discovery that AviaGames deployed bots against paying human players — internal communications referenced a 'shark robot' designed to target users who were winning too much.
+Separately, Skillz publicly alleged during discovery that AviaGames deployed bots against paying human players — internal communications referenced a 'shark robot' designed to target players who were winning too much.
 Those allegations, which AviaGames has disputed, prompted reporting by GamesBeat about a federal investigation into the company's practices, and a separate putative class action (Pandolfi et al v.
 AviaGames Inc.) was filed in connection with the bot claims.
 Skillz and AviaGames subsequently reached a publicly disclosed patent settlement.
 These are facts from court filings and public reporting, not speculation.

 Players considering Bingo Tour should weigh this history directly.
 Unlike BetMGM, Borgata, BetRivers, and DraftKings — which are regulated by state gaming commissions and subject to external audit — AviaGames operates under the skill-game framework and is not supervised by a US gaming regulator.

 The app itself is polished and the matchmaking is fast.
 The core bingo loop is fun and competently built.
-The user-experience problem is not visual — it is the reasonable question of who exactly you are playing against given the publicly litigated bot allegations, which the operator has not comprehensively rebutted on its public site.
+The experience problem is not visual — it is the reasonable question of who exactly you are playing against given the publicly litigated bot allegations, which the operator has not comprehensively rebutted on its public site.

 We cannot recommend Bingo Tour with the same confidence as a state-licensed iCasino bingo product or even a Skillz-platform title like Blackout Bingo.
-The gameplay is solid, but the publisher's documented litigation history — a $42.9 million willful infringement verdict, a publicly reported bot fraud investigation, and a follow-on class action — is a meaningful strike against the trust layer that matters most when you are putting real money on the line.
+The gameplay is solid, but the publisher's documented litigation history — a $42.9 million willful infringement verdict, a publicly reported bot fraud investigation, and a follow-on class action — is a meaningful strike against the trust layer that matters most when you are putting paid-entry on the line.
 Players who still want to try it should stick to the lowest entry tiers and treat any deposit as entertainment spend.

-Banking details are still uneven in the underlying catalog, which is a meaningful caution flag for anyone comparing operators primarily on redemption speed or cashier flexibility.
-Even when the catalog does not expose every term, users still need this section because actual value depends on how easy it is to fund, verify, and cash out, not just on promotional copy.
+Banking details are still uneven in available review data, which is a meaningful caution flag for anyone comparing operators primarily on redemption speed or cashier flexibility.
+Even when available review data does not expose every term, players still need this section because actual value depends on how easy it is to fund, verify, and cash out, not just on promotional copy.

-BonusBell tracks both where this platform operates and how much its verified recurring offers can realistically be worth over a normal week.
+This snapshot shows where the platform operates and how much its verified recurring offers can realistically be worth over a normal week.

 Review coverage: Verified.
 Bonus coverage: None found.